caracatrepa/caracatrepa.github.io/selfguidedMBSR_week1.md

 Practice Sheets given above.
 For a version of this page which has been reformatted for your manual go to the [printer-ready version of this page][55].

+> _Realize that this very body, with its aches and it pleasures…
+is exactly what we need to be fully human, fully awake, fully alive._

+\- _Pema Chodron_

 [14]: selfguidedMBSR_week0.md
 [15]: selfguidedMBSR_gettingstarted.md